radius-project/bicep-types-aws/artifacts/bicep/aws/aws.route53resolver/default/types.md

 ## TargetAddress
 ### Properties
-* **Ip**: string (Required): One IP address that you want to forward DNS queries to.
+* **Ip**: string: One IP address that you want to forward DNS queries to.
 You can specify only IPv4 addresses.
+* **Ipv6**: string: One IPv6 address that you want to forward DNS queries to.
+You can specify only IPv6 addresses.
 * **Port**: string: The port at Ip that you want to forward DNS queries to.